 Spinach Ravioli with White Cream Asparagus Sauce is a wonderful pasta dish made with ravioli stuffed with spinach and cheese, fresh asparagus, pancetta, and cream and it’s ready in minutes!
 Looks fancy, yet it’s super quick, flavorful, and will never disappoint!

-At Costco, I happened to come across these organic ravioli filled with spinach and cheese.
+So I happened to come across these organic ravioli filled with spinach and cheese at Costco.
 And since my family has been asking me to make ravioli, I decided to pick up a package.

 But, it’s all about the sauce that makes this dish so spectacular!
-And a nice change from a typical tomato sauce.
+It’s truly a nice change from a typical tomato sauce.

 Funny thing, I have been making this tried and true recipe for years and never thought to post it, until now.

-Ravioli stuffed with spinach and served with a lovely creamy asparagus sauce always makes a huge impression.
+Ravioli stuffed with spinach and served with a lovely white cream asparagus sauce always makes a huge impression.
 And the best part about this recipe is that the asparagus cream sauce is ready by the time you need to drain the ravioli.

 A WIN-WIN every time!